- Chart

 Overview

-The SPDRu00ae S&P Regional Banking ETF (KRE) seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P Regional Banks Select Industry Index.
-It focuses on the US regional banking sector, offering exposure to a diversified basket of regional bank stocks.
+The SPDRu00ae S&P Regional Banking ETF (KRE) seeks to track the S&P Regional Banks Select Industry Index.
+It focuses on the U.S. regional banking sector, offering investors exposure to companies that are primarily engaged in banking and lending activities.
+The investment strategy is to provide a diversified portfolio of regional bank stocks, reflecting the composition of the underlying index.

 Reputation and Reliability